Continuing Education

 In this 3.75-hour class, agents will be exposed to more advanced information about commercial transactions including multi-family buildings and 1031 exchanges.
 Commercial real estate transactions are more complicated than a residential sale/purchase and agents in this field must be prepared.
 Understanding the method of determining value, capitalization rates and occupancy is crucial for an agent helping an investor.
 Taxes can have a huge impact on a transaction and understanding the deferred method of paying taxes using a 1031-Tax-Deferred exchange is valuable to their customers.

-Compliance vs. Violation: (3.75 hours)
+Compliance vs. Violation (3.75 hours)

 By attending this 3.75-hour course, real estate students will be exposed to the laws regulating license activity called Chapter 82.
 By reviewing these statutes, licensees will be more aware of their standards of performance expected by law.
 The consequences can be severe and carry stiff penalties like financial fines, gross misdemeanor charges and more.
 Agents will learn about the requirement for providing Agency Disclosures at substantive contact and the protections afforded to consumers so that all consumers are treated fairly.

-Counters, cancellations and Contingencies (2.5 hours) (New for 2025)
+Counters, Cancellations, and Contingencies (2.5 hours)

 By attending this 2.5-hour course, learners will learn about the process of making a counteroffer to another party.
 Sometimes, it gets confusing when multiple items are being countered.
 Having a written counter-offer trail is the best way to make sure the items being negotiated are mutually understood.
 Sometimes, a cancellation happens, and the parties need to identify if the contract is canceled and the disposition of the earnest money.
 Making an offer to purchase that is contingent on selling a property can be confusing and this class will explain the process to simplify the transaction.

-Disclosures and Foreclosures (2.5 hours) (New for 2025)
+Disclosures and Foreclosures (3.75 hours)

-By attending this 2.5-hour course, learners will learn about the laws surrounding Disclosures.
+By attending this 3.75-hour course, learners will learn about the laws surrounding Disclosures.
 Disclosures come in many forms: Agent/Family relationships, property facts, compensation and more.
 The laws surrounding disclosure and how to timely make the disclosure will be shared during these three-hour discussions.
 Sometimes, unfortunate things happen to people and foreclosure is one of them.
 Knowing what the rights are of the parties in the foreclosure will be shared as well as what to do to aid the consumer (if possible) in avoiding the foreclosure crunch about a short sale.

-Fair Housing (2 hours) (New for 2026)
+Fair Housing (2 hours)

-First time Homebuyers (3.75 hours)
+First-Time Homebuyers (3.75 hours)

 Whether you want to develop a niche business working with first-time homebuyers or simply increase your overall knowledge so you can better help inexperienced first-time homebuyers, this course will provide you with the necessary foundation to serve this unique population.
 First-time homebuyers often rely heavily on agents’ expertise, and many feel overwhelmed, intimidated, and fearful of the prospect of buying a home.
 Your knowledge and calm influence can lead them toward their goal of homeownership, step by step.

-Here Comes the Judge:(3.75 hours)
+Here Comes the Judge (3.75 hours)

 By attending this 3.75-hour course, students will be exposed to disputes where the students will have the opportunity to be the interviewer/investigator and decision maker of whether violations have occurred.